awsdocs/aws-java-developer-guide-v2/doc_source/examples-simple-notification-service.rst

 Publish a message to a topic
 ============================

-Once you have a topic and one or more endpoints configured for it, you can publish a message to the topic.
+After you have a topic and one or more endpoints configured for it, you can publish a message to it.
 To start, build a :aws-java-class:`PublishRequest <services/sns/model/PublishRequest>` object.
-Specify the :methodname:`message()` to send and the :code:`ARN` of the topic to which to send (:methodname:`topicArn()`).
-Then, send the request object to |SNS| using :classname:`SnsClient`’s :methodname:`publish()` method.
+Specify the :methodname:`message()` to send, and the ARN of the topic (:methodname:`topicArn()`) to send it to.
+Then, send the request object to |SNS| by using the :methodname:`publish()` method of the :classname:`SnsClient`.
 You can capture the result of this request as a :aws-java-class:`PublishResponse <services/sns/model/PublishResponse>` object.

 **Imports**